 Fund for Education Abroad

 The Fund for Education Abroad is committed to increasing the opportunities for dedicated American students to participate in high-quality, rigorous education abroad programs by reducing financial restrictions through the provision of grants and scholarships.
-Applications for the 2013-2014 academic year are due January 18, 2013.
+The next application deadline is anticipated to be in mid-January 2015.

 Mark Twain Awards for Travel